Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 The primary challenge to adenoviral vector vaccines lies in potential prior host immunity to the viral vector, potentially reducing the efficacy of the original or booster vaccinations \cite{thacker2009strategies}.
 Furthermore, prior host immunity to adenoviral vectors is nonuniform; for example, some studies have suggested a larger serological immunization prevalence in sub-Saharan Africa for several adenovirus subtypes when compared to Europe and the United States \cite{ho_cen}.
 If trials do not adequately account for this fact, an adenovirus vaccine might be dramatically less effective in these populations.

-Additionally, two previous adenoviral vector vaccines being developed for HIV were found in clinical trials to increase susceptibility to HIV infection in certain vaccinated patients \cite{fauci2014immune}.
-There is some concern that the use of adenoviral vectors for COVID-19 vaccines might induce this same susceptibility in some demographic groups \cite{buchbinder2020use}.
+Additionally, two previous adenoviral vector vaccines for HIV were found in clinical trials to increase susceptibility to HIV infection in certain vaccinated patients \cite{fauci2014immune}.
+There is some concern that the use of adenoviral vectors for COVID-19 vaccines might induce this same susceptibility in some demographics \cite{buchbinder2020use}.

-Finally, there is some indication that viral vector vaccines may be contraindicated in patients receiving certain drug regimens such as those used in the treatment of multiple sclerosis \cite{zheng2020multiple}.
-The effects of these medications on vaccinations has not been thoroughly studied but should be considered, especially in the setting of a relatively nascent technology such as adenoviral vectors.
+Finally, there is some indication that viral vector vaccines may be contraindicated in patients receiving certain drug regimes such as some used in the treatment of multiple sclerosis \cite{zheng2020multiple}.
+The effects of drugs on vaccinations are not currently thoroughly studied but should be considered, especially in the setting of a relatively nascent technology such as adenoviral vectors.